abpframework/abp/docs/en/Blog-Posts/2023-04-12 v7_2_Preview/POST.md

 ## Conclusion

 This version comes with some new features and a lot of enhancements to the existing features.
 You can see the [Road Map](https://docs.abp.io/en/abp/7.2/Road-Map) documentation to learn about the release schedule and planned features for the next releases.
-Please try the ABP v7.2 RC and provide feedback to help us release a more stable version.
+Please try ABP v7.2 RC and provide feedback to help us release a more stable version.

 Thanks for being a part of this community!